-If you haven’t seen the movie “The Blind Side” yet, you should go see it while it is still in theatres.
+If you haven’t seen the movie “The Blind Side” yet, you should find it on Netflix or some streaming subscription service.

 The story is about a Memphis, Tennessee family, Sean and Leigh Anne Touhy, who offer a lost, homeless teenager, Michael Oher, the opportunity to come into their home and become part of their family.